BlancheBerneron/GreenPeace.github.io/index.md

 Special thanks to the past work of Rachel Kim, Isaac Waller, and Ashton Anderson for forming some of our research.
 Below we include key papers used in analysis.

+[1] Vaucher, T., Spitz, A., Catasta, M., & West, R. (2021, March).
+Quotebank: A Corpus of Quotations from a Decade of News.
+In Proceedings of the 14th ACM International Conference on Web Search and Data Mining (pp. 328-336).

+[2] Robertson, R. E., Jiang, S., Joseph, K., Friedland, L., Lazer, D., & Wilson, C. (2018).
+Auditing partisan audience bias within google search.
+Proceedings of the ACM on Human-Computer Interaction, 2(CSCW), 1-22.

-[1] Hamilton, W. L., Leskovec, J., & Jurafsky, D. (2016).
+[3] Hamilton, W. L., Leskovec, J., & Jurafsky, D. (2016).
 Diachronic word embeddings reveal statistical laws of semantic change. arXiv preprint arXiv:1605.09096.

-[2] Waller, I., & Anderson, A. (2021).
+[4] Waller, I., & Anderson, A. (2021).
 Quantifying social organization and political polarization in online platforms.
 Nature, 600(7888), 264-268.

-[3] Veselovsky, V., Waller, I., & Anderson, A. (2021, May).
-Imagine All the People: Characterizing Social Music Sharing on Reddit.
-In Proceedings of the International AAAI Conference on Web and Social Media (Vol. 15, pp. 739-750).

-[4] Waller, I., & Anderson, A. (2019, May).
+[5] Waller, I., & Anderson, A. (2019, May).
 Generalists and specialists: Using community embeddings to quantify activity diversity in online platforms.
 In The World Wide Web Conference (pp. 1954-1964).

-[5] Robertson, R. E., Jiang, S., Joseph, K., Friedland, L., Lazer, D., & Wilson, C. (2018).
-Auditing partisan audience bias within google search.
-Proceedings of the ACM on Human-Computer Interaction, 2(CSCW), 1-22.
       *